+We now demonstrate the performance of our proposed procedure on several real-world data applications.
+Note that in real data, observations can be temporally dependent, thereby also illustrating that our method is effective for dependent data.

-Finally, we demonstrate the performance of our proposed procedure on the Human Activity Sensing Consortium (HASC) Dataset \footnote{Available from \url{http://hasc.jp/hc2011}}, which contains 3-dimensional measurements of human activities collected by portable 3D accelerometers.
+{\it Human activity shift detection with HASC dataset.} The Human Activity Sensing Consortium (HASC) dataset ({available at \url{http://hasc.jp/hc2011}}) contains $3$-dimensional measurements of human activities collected by portable 3D accelerometers.
 To compare the performance of different detection procedures, we consider the change from walking to staying of human subject 101 and plot the detection statistics in Figure~\ref{fig:realexp_detectstat_subj101}.
 The EDD and miss rate (out of 10 repeats) of each procedure are reported in Table~\ref{table:real_exp_101}.
 The detection threshold is chosen as the $80\%$ quantile of the largest detection statistics over all repeats under $H_0$ (i.e., the post-change activity is the same as the pre-change activity) to control the false alarm rate at $0.2$.

-As shown in Table~\ref{table:real_exp_101}, our procedure is highly robust and successfully detects the change in almost all scenarios except for the change from walking to staying, where it misses most of the changes.
-However, as illustrated in Figure~\ref{fig:realexp_detectstat_subj101}, our procedure performs well for some scenarios.
-Furthermore, our procedure achieves the quickest detection for changes from walking to jogging and skipping.
-Despite having the smallest EDD for changes to walking up and down the stairs, the parametric Hotelling's $T^2$ procedure fails most of the time.
-These observations further validate the practical usefulness of our procedure.
-For completeness, we extend our experiment to the rest of the five human subjects and report the EDD and miss rates in Table~\ref{table:real_exp_therest} in Appendix~\ref{appendix:more_real_data_exp}, which further demonstrates the excellent performance of our procedure for most scenarios.
+As shown in Table~\ref{table:real_exp_101}, our procedure is robust and can successfully detect the change in almost all scenarios.
+In particular, our procedure achieves the quickest detection for changes from walking to jogging and skipping.
+We extend our experiment to the rest of the five human subjects and report the EDD and failure rates in Table~\ref{table:real_exp_therest} in Appendix~\ref{appendix:more_real_data_exp}, which further demonstrates the excellent performance of our procedure for most scenarios.
 We also provide more details of the HASC dataset and the choices of hyperparameters in Appendix~\ref{appendix:more_real_data_exp}.